Slabestek/RoasterToasters/classes/README.md

 # Classes

-Er wordt gebruik gemaakt van vier classes bij het maken van een rooster:
+Four different classes are used to create a schedule:

--classCourse: Deze class bevat alle informatie over de vakken die gegeven worden.
-Deze class verdeelt ook werkgroepen en practica als het aantal studenten niet in de zaal past.
+-classCourse: This class holds all the information about the given courses.
+This class also divides the seminars and practicals in case the total amount of students does not fit in the classroom.
--classActivity: Deze class bevat alle informatie over de activeiten.
+-classActivity: This class holds all the information regarding the activities.
--classRoom: Deze class bevat alle informatie over de lokalen.
+-classRoom: This class holds all the information regarding the classrooms.
--classStudent: Deze class bevat alle informatie over de studenten.
+-classStudent: This class holds all the information regarding the students.